About Us

 Our Founding and Purposes

-ESILL - The Eastern Shore Institute for Lifelong Learning - located in Fairhope, Alabama, is a non-profit organization offering a unique program in adult education.
-It presents three terms of courses each year, in the Winter-Spring, Summer and Fall.
-There are no prerequisites, requirements, tests, marks, or credit.
+ESILL, the Eastern Shore Institute for Lifelong Learning, located in Fairhope, Alabama, is a non-profit organization offering a unique program in adult education.
+It presents two terms of courses each year, in the fall and again in the winter/spring.
+There are no prerequisites, requirements, tests, marks, or credits involved.
 ESILL was conceived as continuing education without unnecessary pressure.
-We are proud to say that its philosophy is learning for the fun of learning.
+Its philosophy is learning for the fun of learning.

 ESILL was the brainchild of a retired clinical psychologist, Donald M. Lester.
 He believed that intellectual stimulation and continuing development were the ingredients of a long and enriched life.
 Lester was sure that a healthy retirement was not the time for mental lethargy, but was the very time to make time for mental pursuits often put aside for business and family responsibilities.

-In May of 1977, he got together with other retirees who he thought would be interested in forming a very unique school where they might teach freely, offering subjects not likely to be found (or even tolerated) in more traditional institutions.
+In May of 1977, he got together with other retirees who he thought would be interested in forming a unique school where they might teach freely, offering subjects not likely to be found in more traditional institutions.

 Success and Recognition